 The most apparent and visually striking feature of this Sunday is the Roman practice of veiling all crosses and images with violet cloth.
 The custom seems to have developed from the words in the day's Gospel 'Jesus autem abscondit se' - but Jesus hid himself.
 The veiling takes place after Mass on Saturday morning before Vespers are sung.
 The praxis should not be confused with that of Lenten Array where holy images were covered in off-white linen or cloth from the very beginning of Lent.
-From Vespers along with the veiling, the liturgy took on certain more penitential aspects that belong to Passiontide.
+From Vespers along with the veiling, the liturgy takes on certain more penitential aspects that belong to Passiontide.
 The Gloria Patri is omitted from the invitatory of Mattins, from the responsories of Mattins and from the short responsories of the Hours.
 It is also omitted from the Asperges ceremony before Mass on both Passion Sunday and on Palm Sunday.
 In Masses 'of the season' Gloria Patri is also omitted from the introit and Lavabo along with the psalm Judica me Deus.
-The Suffrage of the Saints is also omitted until after Trinity Sunday.
+The Suffrage of the Saints is also omitted at Vespers and at Lauds until after Trinity Sunday.

 At Mattins the invitatory is Hodie, si vocem Domini audieritis, Nolite obdurare corda vestra from Ps.
 94 and a special rubric indicates the omission of that verse in the psalm.
 The hymn is Pange, lingua ...Lauream.
 The same invitatory and hymn are sung from today until the Sacred Triduum in the Office of the Season.
 The antiphons given in the Psalter for Sundays are sung.
 In the first nocturn the lessons are the Incipit of the book of Jeremiah.
 In the second nocturn the lessons are taken from the ninth sermon on Lent by St. Leo the Great.
 In the third nocturn the lessons are a homily of St. Gregory on St. John's Gospel.
 The Te Deum is omitted as on other Lenten Sundays and a ninth responsory, Quis dabit capiti, sung in its place.
 At Lauds the antiphons, Vide Dominum etc., are proper to the Sunday and the second scheme of Psalms sung (50, 117, 62, Benedictus es & 148).
-The chapter is proper to the Sunday and hymn is Lustra sex.
+The chapter is proper to the Sunday and office hymn is Lustra sex.

 At Prime and the Hours the antiphons, Ego daemoninum etc., are proper to the Sunday.
 At Prime the psalms are 92, 99 (displaced from Lauds) and the first two divisi of Ps.
 118. At Prime the Dominical preces are sung.